 On the first floor, a 5m span cantilever provides space for a fitness studio and gym.
 The engineering design necessitated vibration and human response checks to understand and manage the effect on all users of the space given its use for active movement.

 Building services design

-Our Building Performance Engineering team delivered the MEPH design strategy up to RIBA Stage 3.
+Our MEP team delivered the services design strategy up to RIBA Stage 3.
 Our engineering design focused on natural ventilation and natural light, while underfloor heating and exposed concrete soffits admit night-time purging.
 Large expanses of glass create light-filled spaces on the ground floor for both the school and the café and multifunctional spaces.

 The Hub enables people to come together, have fun, and try new things.
 The open day, attended by 875 people, included interactive theatre, dance and story-telling, an opportunity to be a radio presenter through local volunteer-led station, BA1 Radio, and an all-ages Bath Rugby coaching session.

 Mulberry Park Community Hub is a trailblazer for future community buildings.
 A distinctive design, drawing on the history of the site, acting as a meeting place for the communities of Foxhill, Combe Down and Mulberry Park, with facilities to educate future generations and accommodate user groups including the local rugby club.